 Bottom Line: 2015-16 Chaminade College Prep

-No one could hold a candle to Chaminade College Prep's Jayson Tatum during his final two years as a high school player, when he led his school to back-to-back Class 5A state championships in 2015 and 2016.
+No one could hold a candle to Chaminade College Prep's Jayson Tatum during his final two years as a high school player, when he led his school to the Class 5A state championships in 2016.

 Even as a high schooler, Tatum was developing a reputation for lighting up the scorebook.
 The three-time Missouri Gatorade Player of the Year and McDonald's All-American had six 40-point games as a senior.

-Tatum went on to star for Duke, was the No. 3 overall pick in the 2017 NBA draft and is already a two-time NBA All-Star.
+Tatum went on to star for Duke, where he played one season before he was the No. 3 overall pick in the 2017 NBA draft.

 46. 1992-93 Wichita South High School